-Ductwork comes in all shapes and sizes, galvanized metal ductwork allows the most air capacity to be delivered to your rooms per foot because it has the least friction resistance.
+Ductwork comes in all shapes and sizes; galvanized metal ductwork allows the most air capacity to be delivered to your rooms per foot because it has the least friction resistance.

 1. Improper size

-"I'm supposed to put a 18" duct but I only have a 14", I'll just make it fit!"
+"I'm supposed to put a 18" duct but I only have a 14…I'll just make it fit!"
 I feel that's a common thought HVAC contractors have when doing these horrible installs.
-Not only does undersized ductwork chock off your airflow, robbing your home of its full air capacity, but it makes your unit work harder and drives up your energy bills.
+Not only does undersized ductwork choke off your airflow, robbing your home of its full air capacity, it makes your unit work harder and drives up your energy bills.

-2. Too many wye splits.
+2. Too many wye splits

-3. Grey ductwork.
+3. Grey ductwork

-4. Evap cooler (swamp cooler).
+4. Evaporative cooler (swamp cooler)

-5. Abandoning an old metal trunk duct system when doing additions or remodeling.
+5. Abandoning an old metal trunk duct system when doing additions or remodeling

 Other signs of ductwork wear are:

 Arizona home performance standards require that every flex connection be sealed with mastic for a 50 year plus lifespan.
 If your ductwork is not properly sealed, every time the HVAC unit kicks on you are throwing money out the window by heating and cooling the attic.
 In homes older than 20 years duct tape may have been used as a "sealer."
 Duct tape may be a universal fixer of all things except when it comes to your ductwork.
 It doesn't take long for duct tape in the attic to become loose and its adhesive deteriorated.
 Green ID can make necessary ductwork repairs so your system runs more efficiently.

 Metal ductwork has a great life as long as no moisture or water has gotten in it and can last for a hundred years or more.
 Flex duct shelf life can vary greatly depending on the type of ductwork installed.
 Silver lining ductwork can last more than 50 years.